Is finding market research data to answer your business questions easier than you think?

-Tip: Make sure to read competitors review also.
+Tip: Make sure to read competitors’ reviews also.

 It has never been easier to do surveys online.
-Once you know what you’re looking for and who to ask, this approach puts data behind the qualitative market research.
+Once you know what you’re looking for and who to ask, this wonderful approach puts numbers behind the ‘discovered’, qualitative market research.

-Unfortunately it’s terribly common to ask poor questions and to generate piles of unless, i.e. inactionable, data.
-Online surveys are typically the last learning vehicle in market research after you’ve done the background research and the exploratory research.
+Unfortunately it’s terribly common to ask poor questions and to generate piles of useless, i.e. inactionable, data.
+Online surveys typically come after you’ve analysed the internal, (existing) digital and in-person data sources.

 4. In-Person Market Research Data Sources